Bios-Marcel/cordless/README.md

 - Your PC is not very powerful
 - You're on a mobile device and value your battery life
+- You want to reduce your bandwidth usage
 - You just like terminal applications
-- You are scared that the discord client communicates too much with the HQ

 Reasons not to use it: